 What can we expect from 350.org?
 What can we not expect?

 350 is not a funding organization, and while we know funds can be important for events, actions, and more, we are rarely able to help in this way.
 We can and will do our best to provide support in other important ways.
-This could include digital tools and website hosting, downloadable materials, media support, political strategy, spotlighting local activities, or coaching from our coordinating team.
-Our coordinating team is a bunch of very compassionate humans from around the world and are eager to talk and help figure out how we can work together to build powerful local movements connected globally to stop the climate crisis.
+This could include digital tools and website hosting, downloadable materials, training, media support, political strategy, spotlighting local activities, or coaching from our coordinating team, in those countries where we have staff.

 Because the movement has grown so big, we cannot promise extensive coaching and support in every single instance – but that’s why we’ve created plenty of resources for group leaders to use in their own teams!
 Plus, when you register your group, it will be searchable on the MegaMap for others to find and join.

 What should our group call itself?

 Many groups in the 350.org global network, especially in the United States, include “350” at the front of the name.
 Other groups outside of the U.S. use “Fossil Free” or its translation in the local language, in reference to the movement’s aim for a just world without fossil fuels.
 And some groups create their own names, or use their campaign goal in the name e.g. “Divest Harvard” or “No Fracking Brazil”.